Counter-intuitive frameworks I've developed through the years.

 Their thesis is that other things you might want to do are "shiny objects" and basically, distract you from growing one thing at your full potential.

+In life, though, there are multiple paths to achieve your goals.
 If your goal is to have 10,000$ MRR, you can go 0 to $10k with one product, or 0 to $1k with 10 products.
 You just have to find out which one is easier for you.

+I'm not against focusing, just not on one thing only.
 I believe we are capable of focusing on multiple things and in fact, I think there are benefits to running multiple things in parallel.

 Moreover, focusing on one idea means adding to it, most of the times non-essential features.
 Instead, I like to build via negativa.